sanjay-ks23/Cross-Platform-Social-Media-Content-Scraper/README.md

-# Cross-media Social Media Content Scraper for SlateMate
+# Cross-media Social Media Content Scraper

-A powerful and efficient social media content scraper that collects data from Instagram and YouTube while respecting platform terms of service.
+A powerful and efficient social media content scraper that collects data from Instagram and YouTube.

 ## Overview